 How could the Osa cooperative benefit from such a solution?
 Where most direct food chains concern regional products, in which consumers know (in person) who the producers and other actors of the food chain are, transparency is now also being demanded for exotic products - like coffee and cocoa.
 Long-distance food chains can be made more direct and transparent too.
 Through a South-North structure, equality between actors in the chain is guaranteed, providing a harmonious consultation structure and an organizational framework.
 The structure of direct trade is in line with traceability and transparency in the supply chain, where traceability systems can demonstrate and communicate the activities in the chain from original resources to end products, guaranteeing fair prices in each phase of the supply chain.
 In this way, it is possible to provide a resilient system with stable incomes for farmers, allowing them to focus on traceability, sustainable production, and knowledge accumulation through direct sourcing.
 By changing the organizational structure of food supply chains we can create long term change and grow? trust, instead of being blinded by the flashiness of new technologies in our current system.

-Next week, week I’ll release a more in-depth study on the questions of trust, cooperation and blockchain in the cocoa case in Costa Rica.
+Download my more in-depth study (pdf) on the questions of trust, cooperation and blockchain in the cocoa case in Costa Rica.